There are three electrical circuits: one already mentioned for track voltage rectifying; one for the lanterns; and one for lighting the compartments.

-There will be no control for the lighting, because it would have required an additional wire, therefore more complicated couplings between the cars.
-In fact, the low brightness of LEDs will make them almost invisible in daylight.
+There will be no control for lighting (yes, there will be!
+See last page!), Because it would have required an extra wire (no, no!), so more complicated electric couplings between cars.
+In fact, the low brightness of the LEDs will make them almost invisible in daylight..

 Lanterns are installed at one end of the BD and the AB cars, which will be the head or tail cars, depending on the direction of running.
 They require a control, which will be performed by a bistable reed switch.
 LEDs are small SMDs (0603).

 The circuit is soldered under the end of the strip in three points, one of which has no electrical function, but only reinforcement (photo above).
 Since these solders will be covered by the reed switch, they must be made before the installation of the latter (photo opposite).
 The LEDs are mounted upside down, with the lighting side facing the support plate, which therefore needs to be drilled (ideally ø 1.1).

 €2.80 € per 25 — price 2019